muzny/csci3010-cuboulder/examples/structs_objs_declarations.md

 }

 void Name::MethodDeclaration() {
-    // if you need to access a field, inside an object, use:
+    // if you need to access a field inside an object, use:
     // field_
     // this->field_
     ...